top of page

 “Now, on this broken Kingdom of the Earth, separated from God and His Kingdom of the Heavens, we, as part of that creation, have two choices.
 We can walk through the dirt of the earth and cut ourselves on the broken shards of glass or we can look down, pick one up, clean it off, and hold it up to the light and see the rainbows of color.
 We can choose to bloody our feet or we can look with wonder at the fragmented broken beauty in our hands.”

 This is a Bible study written by a mother who lost a child to cancer.
 I believe that God prepared me, my beautiful son, and the rest of my little family for the tragedy that was to come.
-I have not been to seminary so my “theology” may not be perfect but this is my story.
+I have not been to seminary so my “theology” may not be perfect, but this is my story.
 My story is so important to God because I am so important to God.
 I am a daughter of the Holy Trinity.
 I am a bride of Christ.
-I invite you to find your story within God’s Story.
+I invite you to find your own story within God’s Story.
+I invite you to pick up the broken pieces of your own life and examine them to find your own beauty.

 Salley Walker